lijumjose/VIPMP/src/pages/docs/flex_discounts/apis.md

 ### HTTP Status Codes

-The same as the standard Get Order API.
+The same as the standard [Get Order API](../order_management/get_order.md).

 ## Get Order History of a Customer

-The `Get Order History` API to fetch flexible discounts applicable to a product:
+The `Get Order History` API retrieves past orders for a customer, including any applied flexible discounts.

 | Endpoint                             | Method |
 |--------------------------------------|--------|